Noughts and Crosses (game show)

-Noughts and Crosses was an Australian television game show which aired live on Sundays from 1957 to 1960 on Melbourne station HSV-7.
+Noughts and Crosses is an Australian television game show which aired live on Sundays from 1957 to 1960 on Melbourne station HSV-7.
 The half-hour series was hosted by Geoff Raymond, though Danny Webb hosted four episodes in 1960.
 Archival status of this game show is unknown.

 Gameplay

 The format was described in the 2 July 1959 issue of The Age: "Contestants are asked to choose subjects on which they are asked questions.
 Their answers provide the moves to the noughts and crosses board."